Can someone with no experience in building or architecture successfully design and oversee the building of their own house?

 Because our houses in Livingston Manor are largely off-the-grid, our workshop also offers an introduction to the sustainable life.
 Guests learn how to tap a spring for their home’s water, how comfortable and hygienic a composting toilet is, the joys of heating with wood, and much more about the greener life.
 If you aspire to a more earth-friendly lifestyle, come see for yourself how to reduce your ecological footprint.

-Our next workshop is June 10-12, 2022 in Livingston Manor, NY.
-The $495 fee includes accommodations, continental breakfast, sample blueprints, sample written plans, a sample builder’s contract, a sample land rental agreement for a tiny house, and a how-to guide packed with building terms, definitions, and facts.
+The $495 fee includes accommodations, meals, sample blueprints, sample written plans, a sample builder’s contract, a sample land rental agreement for a tiny house, and a how-to guide packed with building terms, definitions, and facts.

 Common misconceptions about tiny houses.